 Puerto Vallarta is an impressive tourist city located on the Pacific coast of Mexico in the state of Jalisco.
-Known for its spectacular beaches, marine life, water sports and local resorts, Puerto Vallarta is one of the most popular vacation destinations in the world.
-Puerto Vallarta thrives on its coastal location.
-Life revolves around water, whether it's fishing, boating, or just lying on the beach.
+It is renowned for its stunning beaches, marine life, water sports and local resorts, making it one of the most sought-after vacation spots in the world.
+Puerto Vallarta is a coastal paradise where life revolves around the water, from fishing and boating to simply lounging on the beach.
 Exploring the city is best done by getting out on the water.

 Linda Konde was introduced by the Official Tourism Board of Puerto Vallarta on a press trip to Puerto Vallarta, Mexico.
-Puerto Vallarta has an average of more than 9 billion pesos in annual revenues, with tourism being its main source of income.
+The city generates an average of more than 9 billion pesos in annual revenues, with tourism being its main source of income.
 Locals claim that Playa Los Muertos (literally translated as Playa de los Muertos), located on the south side of downtown Puerto Vallarta, is as famous as Hawaii's Waikiki Beach.
+But most of the time, people prefer to hide away in beach restaurants to enjoy delicious and fresh food at reasonable prices.

-The city is only accessible by water; many of the beach tours offered in Puerto Vallarta come here, but visitors can also take a water taxi from Boca de Tomatlán or from the pier at Los Muertos Beach.
-In fact, walk the narrow cobblestone streets, and you'll find yourself in some of Puerto Vallarta's most traditional areas, including the Romantic Zone, known for its lively atmosphere and variety of art galleries, traditional markets, and restaurants.
-When Richard Burton arrived in Puerto Vallarta to star in the John Huston film, he fell in love with the city and decided to have a house here for himself.
-If it's date night, visit 116 Pulpito, a hole-in-the-wall tapas restaurant with friendly staff and great cocktails, or treat yourself to Tre Piatti, home to fantastic home-cooked Italian cuisine and Ulises, one of Puerto Vallarta's best cocktails.
+Take a stroll through the narrow cobblestone streets and you'll find yourself in some of Puerto Vallarta's most traditional areas, including the Romantic Zone which is known for its vibrant atmosphere and variety of art galleries, traditional markets and restaurants.
+When Richard Burton arrived in Puerto Vallarta to star in John Huston's film he fell in love with the city and decided to have a house here for himself.
+If you're looking for a romantic evening out, visit 116 Pulpito for some tapas and great cocktails or treat yourself to Tre Piatti for some delicious home-cooked Italian cuisine and Ulises for one of Puerto Vallarta's best cocktails.
 Whether you've visited Puerto Vallarta before or are heading there for the first time, there are three Magical Towns near Puerto Vallarta that offer an entirely different vision of life in Jalisco.